-- (1) An Authorised Investment Exchange must, when maintaining an Official List of Securities, establish and maintain Listing Rules as part of its Business Rules. - (2) The Listing Rules of an Authorised Investment Exchange must contain such provisions as are prescribed in the Rules. - (3) Where the AFSA maintains an Official List of Securities, it will, by Rules, prescribe the relevant Listing Rules.
+- (1) An Authorised Investment Exchange must, when maintaining an Official List, establish and maintain Listing Rules as part of its Business Rules. - (2) The Listing Rules of an Authorised Investment Exchange must contain such provisions as are prescribed in the Rules. - (3) Where the AFSA maintains an Official List, it will, by Rules, prescribe the relevant Listing Rules.

-66. Admission of Securities to an Official List of Securities
+66. Admission of Securities or Units in a Listed Fund to an Official List

-- (1) An Authorised Investment Exchange or the AFSA may grant admission of Securities to an Official List of Securities maintained by it only where it is satisfied that such admission is in accordance with the relevant Listing Rules. - (2) Where a Person applies to have Securities admitted to an Official List of Securities maintained by an Authorised Investment Exchange or the AFSA, the Authorised Investment Exchange or the AFSA, as is relevant, must notify the applicant in writing of its decision in relation to the application for admission of Securities to the Official List of Securities. - (3) Where a Person has any Securities included on an Official List of Securities, such Securities must be admitted to trading on an Authorised Investment Exchange as soon as possible. - (4) Where any Securities included in an Official List of Securities are not admitted to trading in accordance with the requirement in section 66(3), such Securities must be removed from the Official List of Securities. - (5) The AFSA may, by Rules, prescribe any circumstances in which Securities admitted to an Official List of Securities need not comply with the requirement in section 66(3)
+- (1) An Authorised Investment Exchange or the AFSA may grant admission of Securities or Units in a Listed Fund to an Official List maintained by it only where it is satisfied that such admission is in accordance with the relevant Listing Rules. - (2) Where a Person applies to have Securities or Units in a Listed Fund admitted to an Official List maintained by an Authorised Investment Exchange or the AFSA, the Authorised

+Investment Exchange or the AFSA, as is relevant, must notify the applicant in writing of its decision in relation to the application for admission of such Investments to the Official List.

+- (3) Where a Person has any Securities or Units in Listed Funds included on an Official List, such Investments must be admitted to trading on an Authorised Investment Exchange as soon as possible. - (4) Where any Securities or Units in Listed Funds included in an Official List are not admitted to trading in accordance with the requirement in section 66(3), such Investments must be removed from the Official List. - (5) The AFSA may, by Rules, prescribe any circumstances in which Securities or Units in a Listed Fund admitted to an Official List need not comply with the requirement in section 66(3).

-67. AFSA objection to admission of Securities to an Official List of Securities in the circumstances specified in section 67(3).
+67. AFSA objection to admission of Securities or Units in a Listed Fund to an Official List in the circumstances specified in section 67(3).

-- (1) Where an Authorised Investment Exchange maintains an Official List of Securities, the AFSA may: - (a) object to the admission of Securities to such an Official List of Securities; or - (b) impose conditions or restrictions in respect of the admission of Securities to such an Official List of Securities, or vary or withdraw such conditions or restrictions, in the circumstances specified in section 67(3).
+- (1) Where an Authorised Investment Exchange maintains an Official List, the AFSA may: - (a) object to the admission of Securities or Units in a Listed Fund to such an Official List; or - (b) impose conditions or restrictions in respect of the admission of Securities or Units in a Listed Fund to such an Official List, or vary or withdraw such conditions or restrictions, in the circumstances specified in section 67(3).

-- (2) Where the AFSA maintains an Official List of Securities, the AFSA may: - (a) refuse an application for admission of Securities to such an Official List of Securities; or - (b) impose conditions or restrictions, in respect of the admission of Securities to such an Official List of Securities, or vary or withdraw such conditions or restrictions,
+- (2) Where the AFSA maintains an Official List, the AFSA may: - (a) refuse an application for admission of Securities or Units in a Listed Fund to such an Official List; or - (b) impose conditions or restrictions, in respect of the admission of Securities or Units in a Listed Fund to such an Official List, or vary or withdraw such conditions or restrictions,